-The main contribution (Sects.
-5-6) is improving the case of "large k" (bottom row in the Table 1).
-We use tools from the theory of probability and norm interpolation in Banach spaces (Sect.
-3) and the theory of error correcting codes (Sect.
-4) to construct a distribution on matrices satisfying JLP that can be applied in time $O(d \log d)$ (note that, in this case, $\log d = O(\log k)$).
+The main contribution (Sections 5-6) is improving the case of "large k" (bottom row in the Table 1.1).
+We use tools from the theory of probability and norm interpolation in Banach spaces (Section 3) as well as the theory of error correcting codes (Section 4) to construct a distribution on matrices satisfying JLP that can be applied in time $O(d \log d)$ (note that, in this case, $\log d = O(\log k)$).
 Our construction takes advantage of ideas from different classical theories.
 These ideas provide a new algorithmic application of error correcting codes, an extremely useful tool in theoretical computer science with applications in both complexity and algorithms (a good overview can be found in [14]; some other recent examples in [15, 16]).